 What I found fascinating was the range of responses.
 I was told I looked just like her — beautiful, blue-eyed, and white — was asked if I hated myself, accused of being a race traitor, and invited to join the movement against “white genocide.”
 I was also told that I was just jealous: comparatively hideous thanks to my age and weight.
 Trolls took shots at sociology, intellectuals, and my own intelligence.
 I was asked if I was Jewish, accused of being so, and told to put my head in an oven.
 I was sent false statistics about black crime.
 I was also, oddly, accused of being a Nazi myself.
 Others, like Kate Harding, Philip Cohen, and even Leslie Jones, were roped in.

 Here is a sampling (super trigger warning for all kinds of hatefulness):

 It’s not news that twitter is full of trolls.
 It’s not news that there are proud white supremacists and neo-nazis in America.
 It’s not news that women online get told they’re ugly or fat on the reg.
 It’s not news that I’m a (proud) cat lady either, for what it’s worth.
 But I think transparency is our best bet to get people to acknowledge the ongoing racism, antisemitism, sexism, and anti-intellectualism in our society.
-So, there you have it.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+So, there you have it.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.